Prince01-encrypt/Ticket-Booking-System/README.md

 - **Python**: Programming language for application development.
 - **SQL Server**: Database management system for data storage.
-- **Exceptions Handling**: Custom exception classes for better error handling.

 ## Setup Instructions

-1.Clone the Repository
+1. Clone the Repository

-2.Install Required Packages: Make sure you have Python installed.
+2. Install Required Packages: Make sure you have Python installed.
 You may need to install additional packages, such as pyodbc, for SQL Server connections: pip install pyodbc

-3.Configure Database Connection: Update the DBUtil.py file with your SQL Server connection details if necessary.
+3. Configure Database Connection: Update the DBUtil.py file with your SQL Server connection details if necessary.

-4.Run the Application:
+4. Run the Application:
   python main.py

 For questions or feedback, please contact: